-Students who wish to enroll for more than 18 credit hours during a fall or spring semester must seek permission for a course overload from their academic advisor and the Vice President of Academic Affairs.
+Students who wish to enroll for more than 18 credit hours (more than 6 gradaute credit hours) during a term must seek permission for a course overload from their academic advisor and the Vice President of Academic Affairs.
 Students enrolled in more than 18 credit hours will be charged a per credit tuition rate for each credit hour above 18.
+Study Abroad enrollment will not trigger the course overload fee.